Violinist Vivienne Eio

 Please get in touch with her for any teaching or performance opportunities or for her or her students.

 In 2010, she was accepted to understudy Professor Zhao Weijian (赵惟俭).
 His roles include being the Dean of Faculty of Strings/Secretary General/Chief of Examinations of the prestigious Central Conservatory of Music in Beijing (Notable alumni Ning Feng, Lang Lang and Yuja Wang and at some point, Vanessa-Mae)

 Professor Zhao was handpicked during the Soviet regime by the Chinese Government to study in Romania in the 1950s.
 He graduated from the National University of Music Bucharest as a performing Artiste as well as a degree in Russian studies.
 He was under extremely strict learning regime from Barabet Avakian in Romania (under the same teacher is his classmate violinist Daniel Podlovski).
 It was with this intensity and strictness he developed a Violin Method in a Class of his own.
 All music syllabus for any musical instrument that is examined in the People’s Republic of China is vetted by him, he has a vast musical knowledge and is an author of numerous best selling music books and curriculum centered around the violin.
 Under his mentoring, Vivienne has learnt a tremendously about both performing and teaching the violin effectively.

-After completing her exam preparations for the Fellowship of the Royal School of Music in violin performance with Professor Zhao, as she loves to write, she took up a project on co-authoring a comprehensive manual for learning the Violin entitled “All About the Violin Volumes 1 & 2” in the English Language which encapsulates her methodology of teaching and learning the violin efficiently and effectively in the least amount of time spent.
+After completing her exam preparations for the Fellowship of the Royal School of Music in violin performance with Professor Zhao, as she loves to write, she has taken up a project on co-authoring with him a comprehensive manual for learning the Violin entitled “All About the Violin Volumes 1 & 2” in the English Language which encapsulates her methodology of teaching and learning the violin efficiently and effectively.